-1.2.
-Authors should submit their manuscripts via e-mail to firstname.lastname@example.org from their corporate e-mail addresses in .doc or .docx format.
+1.1.
+Authors submit manuscripts only via e-mail to firstname.lastname@example.org from their corporate e-mail addresses (in their absence – from personal e-mail addresses).

 1.3.
-The Editorial Board will not consider the manuscripts submitted via:
+The Journal does not review manuscripts submitted via:

 - paper copies;